NickMcConnell/AngbandPlus/readme.txt

   Download the binary archive for Windows.
 Unzip it to any location that you will have full permissions and launch poschengband to play.

-  To compile, download the poschengband source code and unzip.
-I currently use Visual C++ 2010 Express which is freely available.
-I tried and don't recommend the 2012 Express edition as the MS seems to have "broken" Intellisense once again.
-Open poschengband.sln and compile.
+  To compile the source code in MinGW:
+  $ ./autogen.sh
+  $ ./configure --enable-win
+  $ make

+  MinGW sometimes randomly chokes on one of these steps, in which case you will need to redo that step.

 -----  Basic for Playing  ------